-Since not all investments will bring in the returns you had hoped for, a dividend tracker provides the benefit of helping you spot underperformers to potentially cut from your portfolio.
+Since not all investments will bring in the returns you had hoped for, a dividend tracker provides the benefit of helping you spot underperformers to cut from your portfolio potentially.

 The right dividend tracker will depend on your goals.
-But, it’s good if your tracker has aggregation across multiple accounts, stock notifications, accessibility, investment overviews and is affordable.
+But, it’s good if your tracker aggregates data from multiple accounts, stock notifications, accessibility, and investment overviews and is affordable.

-The bottom line is that you’ll have to decide for yourself what tools you are looking for in a dividend tracking platform.
+The bottom line is that you’ll have to decide what tools you seek in a dividend-tracking platform.

-In most cases, dividend trackers provide top-notch security to keep your financial information secure.
+In most cases, dividend trackers provide top-notch security to secure your financial information.